 What is “wrongful termination?”

 California is an at-will employment state.
-This means that the employer or the employee may terminate the employment relationship at any time, for any reason, as long as the reason is not illegal.
+This means that an employer or an employee may terminate the employment relationship at any time, for any reason, as long as the reason is not illegal.
 It does not make a difference whether the employee actually did anything wrong.
 If the employee is at-will, then the employee can be fired for any reason at all, with some limited exceptions.
 However, if an employer violates any of these exceptions, they may be liable for “wrongful termination.”
 An employer cannot terminate an employee for an unlawful reason.
 If an employer fires an employee for an unlawful reason, then the employee may be able to bring a successful claim against the employer for wrongful termination.

 Who can bring a wrongful termination claim?

 Only an employee (or a former employee) can bring a claim for wrongful termination.
 Usually, an independent contractor who is discharged, cannot bring a claim for wrongful termination.
-(However, if the independent contractor was misclassified as an indie-dented contractor, and should have been classified as an employee, then the independent contractor may have other claims that he may pursue, such as claims for misclassification).
+(However, if the independent contractor was misclassified as an independent contractor, and should have been classified as an employee, then the independent contractor may have other claims that he may pursue, such as claims for misclassification).

 Do I have to be fired to bring a wrongful termination claim?